 Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

-Three tips for staying safe while visiting waterfalls:
+Tips for staying safe while visiting waterfalls:

 - Keep children close and keep your dog on a leash.